DexterHuang/CyberCodeOnline/mobile-tutorial/dungeon.md

 ![DungeonCoop4](/resources/mobile-tutorial/DungeonCoop4.png)
 ![DungeonCoop3](/resources/mobile-tutorial/DungeonCoop3.png)

 When creating a dungeon you may have noticed you get to name it and choose if its public or not, this is for these screens.
 In the first image you can see I have pressed the floating button in the bottom right, this is where you can view the list of currently open dungeons.
 Clicking on it will open the second image.
 In the top right you can find the dungeon level and in the middle you can see a list of players and their status.
-At the bottom it shows how many enemies are left, if you wish you can join a nearly empty dungeon to claim all the loot or look for a new one for the xp.
+At the bottom it shows how many enemies are left, if you wish you can join a nearly empty dungeon to claim all the loot or look for a new one for the xp